Bao Si: Life

 Queen Shen's father, the Marquis of Shen, was upset by the deposition of his daughter and grandson Yijiu and mounted an attack on King You's palace in conjunction with the Quanrong nomads.
 King You called for the nobles with the beacons, but none came as they no longer trusted him.
-In the end King You and Bofu were killed, and Bao Si was captured at Xi (戲 (戏)) and taken to the Quanrong leader.
+In the end, King You and Bofu were killed, and Bao Si was captured at Xi (戲 (戏)) and taken to the Quanrong leader.
 King You's death marked the end of Western Zhou and the beginning of the Spring and Autumn period of the Eastern Zhou.

-After her capture the Marquis of Shen managed to get Bao Si for himself.
+After her capture, the Marquis of Shen managed to get Bao Si for himself.
 Bao Si accepted a bribe from him and left the capital.
-Later during another attack by the Quanrong nomads, Bao Si was unable to escape and hanged herself.
+Later, during another attack by the Quanrong nomads, Bao Si was unable to escape and hanged herself.
 Her date of death is unknown.

 The story of Bao Si and King You of Zhou is among the best-known and infamous love stories from ancient China.
 It serves not only as a demonstration of extreme love but also as a cautionary tale of how one beauty can topple a nation, but this story is controversial.
 According to the record of Tsinghua Bamboo Slips, King You attacked the Marquis of Shen, and the Marquis of Shen allied with the Quanrong to defeat King You.
-However, warning beacons didn't exist in Zhou dynasty, with the earliest warning beacons appearing during the Han dynasty.
+However, warning beacons didn't exist during the Zhou dynasty, with the earliest warning beacons appearing during the Han dynasty.
+(Note: The Lüshi Chunqiu recorded a more plausible version of the story: instead of lighting beacons, drums were used to summon the vassal states' armies.
+King You ordered the drums to be beaten numerous times, with the same result of the nobles losing trust in the king.)
 Professor Liu Guozhong of Tsinghua University believes this story is fabricated.

 Through the few references available, it can be presumed that Bao Si was born in 792 BC (three years younger than King You) and died in 771 BC (assuming that her death happened by suicide shortly after the Quanrong attack).